Q. How do I write a helpful SEPA comment letter?

 - Possible mitigation measures that could or should be added to the proposal.

-- Reasonable alternatives to the proposal (if commenting on an EIS).
+- Reasonable alternatives to the proposal that meet the Purpose/Need (if commenting on an EIS).

 - The merits of the alternatives (if an EIS) and mitigation measures considered in the document.

-Read more about SEPA and your role as a citizen:
+You can read more about SEPA and your role as a citizen at:

 Citizen's Commenting Guide